 California hazelnut is a deciduous, multi-stemmed woodland shrub (or small tree), beautifully textured with soft-green, saw-toothed, velvety leaves that adorn arching branches.
-In autumn they turn a glowing yellow or gold.
-Besides its seasonal aesthetic interest, there are the hard-shelled, edible nuts, which typically mature in late summer to early fall.
+In autumn it turns a glowing yellow or gold.
+Besides seasonal aesthetic interest, it offers hard-shelled edible nuts, which typically mature in late summer to early fall.

 How it grows

-The variety californica naturally occurs in southern B.C., in most counties within Washington and Oregon west of the Cascades (as well as Wallowa County in NE Oregon), and south to central California.
-A second variety, Corylus cornuta var. cornuta, commonly known as beaked hazelnut, makes its home east of the Cascades and throughout a large portion of the U.S. According to the US Forest Service, although California hazelnut doesn’t naturally grow with other native hazelnut species, “hybridization is possible in the Willamette Valley of Oregon and other locations where it grows adjacent to European filbert (cultivars of C. avellana) orchards.”
+California hazelnut typically can be found on moist, rocky slopes or riparian areas in the understory or at the edge of mixed forests at low to mid-elevations.
+The variety californica naturally occurs in southern B.C., within most counties of Washington and Oregon west of the Cascades (as well as Wallowa County in NE Oregon), and in northern to central California.
+Another variety, Corylus cornuta var. cornuta, commonly known as beaked hazelnut, makes its home east of the Cascades and throughout a large portion of the U.S. According to the US Forest Service, although California hazelnut doesn’t naturally grow with other native hazelnut species, “hybridization is possible in the Willamette Valley of Oregon and other locations where it grows adjacent to European filbert (cultivars of C. avellana) orchards.”
 Corylus americana (American hazelnut) grows in the central and eastern U.S.

 Try it at home

-California hazelnut typically can be found on moist rocky slopes or riparian areas in the understory or edge of mixed forests at low to middle elevations.
-It does well in sun to shade, and prefers moist but well-drained, somewhat acidic soils with a decent amount of organic matter.
-It tolerates clay soils but not poorly drained sites.
+California hazelnut does well in sun to shade, and prefers moist but well-drained, somewhat acidic soil with a good amount of organic matter.
+While tolerant of clay soils, it doesn’t do well on poorly drained sites.
 Useful for erosion control on slopes, it will eventually form a thicket.
-Suckers may be removed in winter (during dormancy) to form more of a treelike habit, but the habitat created by thickets favors many wild animals, especially birds seeking cover, so consider just leaving them to their natural habit.
+Suckers may be removed in winter (during dormancy) to create more of a treelike form, but the habitat created by thickets favors many wild animals, especially birds seeking cover, so consider just leaving this shrub to its natural form.

 Mature size varies from 10 feet to 20 feet tall, possibly more with advanced age.
-Spread is typically 10 to 20 feet, but often on the low end in garden situations.
-Since chipmunks, jays, and squirrels love the nuts, I suggest you grow as many of these charming shrubs as possible (if you want to have the chance to taste them!).
+Spread is typically 10 to 20 feet, but usually on the lower end in garden situations.
+Since chipmunks, jays and squirrels love the nuts, I suggest you grow as many of these charming shrubs as possible (especially if you want to have the chance to taste them yourself!).
 Growing more than one shrub also increases pollination, which leads to more nuts per plant.
 Space them 10 to 20 feet apart (on the low end if you want some density).
 Though this shrub is quite drought tolerant when established (2 to 5 years), water it deeply but infrequently in the hot summer months thereafter, especially if your site receives a lot of sun or reflected heat.

 To grow this plant from seed, collect nuts in late summer or early fall while the husks are still a bit green.
+To make sure they’re viable, place them in a bowl of water for 15 minutes or so, and use only those that sink.
 Plant them outdoors, an inch or two deep (but make sure a little squirrel isn’t watching you do it!).
-To make sure they’re viable, place them in some water first; toss them if they float.
-Plants can also be ground layered or propagated by semihardwood cuttings in the fall, or division of suckers in early spring.
+Mature plants can also be ground layered or propagated by semi-hardwood cuttings in the fall, or suckers may be divided in early spring.